Verifiable timestamps and ordering of events

 Partner with software wallet providers, custody solutions, and developer tools to integrate Hedera.

-Improve the onboarding experience for developers to the Hedera network.
-This includes removing testnet KYC friction and adding an HBAR faucet from within the developer portal.
+Improve the onboarding experience for developers to the Hedera testnets.
+This includes reducing testnet KYC friction and adding a faucet for testnet hbars from within the developer portal.

 Launch of the Hedera Consensus Service in beta.
 Developers can begin using Hedera Consensus Service to build high-throughput, low latency applications, utilizing the native speed, fairness, and finality of the network's underlying hashgraph consensus.